 Research and Development.
 Research and development expenses consist primarily of compensation and related costs for personnel, including stock-based compensation and employee benefits as well as costs associated with design, fabrication, packaging and testing of GaN devices.
 In addition, research and development expenses include depreciation expenses related to our fixed assets.
 We expense research and development expenses as incurred.
-As we continue to invest in developing our technology for new products, we expect research and development expenses in future periods to remain flat or moderately increase in absolute dollars and decrease as a percentage of revenue.
+As we continue to invest in developing our technology for new products, we expect research and development expenses to remain flat or moderately increase in absolute dollars but to decline as a percentage of revenue.

 Sales and Marketing.
 Sales and marketing expenses consist primarily of compensation and related costs for personnel, including stock-based compensation and employee benefits, and associated travel costs.
-Sales and marketing expenses also include costs associated with our support of business development efforts with distributors, and costs related to trade shows and marketing programs.
+Sales and marketing expenses also include costs associated with our support of business development efforts with distributors in Europe and Asia, and costs related to trade shows and marketing programs.
 We expense sales and marketing expenses as incurred.
-As we increase our sales and expand our sales force and our marketing organization, we expect sales and marketing expenses in future periods to increase in absolute dollars.
+We expect sales and marketing expenses to increase in absolute dollars in future periods as we increase our sales and expand our sales force and our marketing organization.

 General and Administrative.
 General and administrative expenses consist primarily of compensation and related costs for personnel, including stock-based compensation, employee benefits and travel.
-In addition, general and administrative expenses include third-party consulting, legal, audit and accounting services, allocations of overhead costs, such as rent, facilities and information technology, and amortization of our intangible assets.
-We expect general and administrative expenses in future periods to increase in absolute dollars due to additional legal, accounting, insurance, investor relations and other costs associated with being a public company, as well as other costs associated with growing our business.
+In addition, general and administrative expenses include third-party consulting, legal, audit, accounting services, allocations of overhead costs, such as rent, facilities and information technology, and amortization of our intangible assets.
+We expect general and administrative expenses to increase in absolute dollars in future periods due to additional legal, accounting, insurance, investor relations and other costs associated with being a public company, as well as other costs associated with growing our business.